Skip to main content

 The above example shows that LinkedIn outreach and Referrals seem to be the most effective sources.

-Many of the metrics I’ve covered have been quantitative, but it’s important to engage with hiring managers on a qualitative basis.
+Many of the metrics I’ve covered have been quantitative, but it’s important to engage with hiring managers qualitatively as well.
 We’re in a people profession after all!

 This is a great space for both parties to say what worked well and what didn’t.
 Below is a simple retro template I use: